preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 The properties in the set can or will have to be filled in when a community is created from this template.

 The property sets are set up using the Tenant settings.
-See this page for more information (Link to be added).
+See this page for more information: :doc:`Property sets </admin-settings/tenant-settings/properties/property-sets/index>`

 Features
 ----------